International Nuclear and Radiological Event Scale: Nuclear Accident Magnitude Scale

-The Nuclear Accident Magnitude Scale (NAMS) is an alternative to INES, proposed by David Smythe in 2011 as a response to the Fukushima Daiichi nuclear disaster.
+The Nuclear Accident Magnitude Scale (NAMS) is an alternative to INES, proposed by David Smythe in 2011 as a response to the Fukushima nuclear accident.
 There were some concerns that INES was used in a confusing manner, and NAMS was intended to address the perceived INES shortcomings.

 As Smythe pointed out, the INES scale ends at 7; a more severe accident than Fukushima in 2011 or Chernobyl in 1986 would also be measured as INES category 7.
 In addition, it is discontinuous, not allowing a fine-grained comparison of nuclear incidents and accidents.
 But the most pressing item identified by Smythe is that INES conflates magnitude with intensity; a distinction long made by seismologists to compare earthquakes.
 In that subject area, magnitude describes the physical energy released by an earthquake, while the intensity focuses on the effects of the earthquake.
 By analogy, a nuclear incident with a high magnitude (e.g. a core meltdown) may not result in an intense radioactive contamination, as the incident at the Swiss research reactor in Lucens shows – yet it resides in INES category 4, together with the Windscale fire of 1957, which caused significant contamination outside of its facility.

-Definition

 The definition of the NAMS scale is: